MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -Alias
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Alias parameter specifies the alias (mail nickname) of the public folder.
-If not specified, the Alias parameter value is stamped with the name of the public folder.

-The string must comply with RFC 2821 requirements for valid "local part" SMTP addresses.

-!!!
-Exchange Server 2016, Exchange Online

 The Alias parameter specifies the Exchange alias (also known as the mail nickname) for the recipient.
 This value identifies the recipient as a mail-enabled object, and shouldn't be confused with multiple email addresses for the same recipient (also known as proxy addresses).
 A recipient can have only one Alias value.

 The value of Alias can contain letters, numbers and the characters !, #, $, %, &, ', \*, +, -, /, =, ?, ^, \_, `, {, |, } and ~.
 Periods (.) are allowed, but each period must be surrounded by other valid characters (for example, help.desk).
 Unicode characters from U+00A1 to U+00FF are also allowed.
 The maximum length of the Alias value is 64 characters.